Cowgirl Up! 2020

 American Society of Portrait Artists (ASPA)

-Judith has been featured in Western Art Collector, Southwest Art , Art of the West magazines.
+Judith has been featured in Art and Architechure, Western Art Collector, Southwest Art , Art of the West magazines.

 Represented in galleries throughout the United States and the Environmental Protection Agency (EPA) for their in house programs during Native American Heritage Month, 2007, 2009, 2011.

-Judith lectures for museums, universities elder hostels and foreign exchange students programs, fine art councils, Native American events and private organizations and has been the featured artist for many fine art shows.
+Judith is an inspiring lecturer for museums, universities elder hostels and foreign exchange students programs, fine art councils, Native American events and private organizations and has been the featured artist for many fine art shows.

 A native of Arizona and raised in the Southwest, Judith Durr resides in Cave Creek, Arizona with her artist husband, Roger Kull.